Set up a Department

 1. Contact Prograds

-2. Activate your Administrator-role account
+2. Activate your Administrator account

 You'll get an invite email from us and you'll just need to set your password to get into Prograds.